-Amending the Code to approve lipase, triacylglycerol sourced from Penicillium roquefortii is unlikely to have a significant effect on international trade as most countries do not regulate enzymes as processing aids in a separate standard as Australia and New Zealand.
+Amending the Code to approve lipase, triacylglycerol sourced from P. roquefortii is unlikely to have a significant effect on international trade as most countries do not regulate enzymes as processing aids in a separate standard as Australia and New Zealand.
 Also when it is used as a processing aid there is unlikely to be any enzyme remaining in the final food and no requirement to label any final food.
-The enzyme preparations are consistent with the international specifications for food enzymes of the Food Chemicals Codex (5th Edition, 2004) and the JECFA Compendium of Food Additives Specifications so there does not appear to be a need to notify the WTO under either the Technical Barrier to Trade (TBT) or Sanitary and Phytosanitary Measures (SPS) Agreements.
+The enzyme preparations are consistent with the international specifications for food enzymes of the Food Chemicals Codex (5th Edition, 2004) and the JECFA Compendium of Food Additives Specifications.
+FSANZ therefore did not notify the WTO under either the Technical Barrier to Trade (TBT) or Sanitary and Phytosanitary Measures (SPS) Agreements.